-Some places we may visit depending on venues and time available on the day:
+Some places we may visit depending on venues being accessible and time available on the day:

 The transforming city: 25 years ago there were 200 residents in the city centre.
 Today 50,000 an increase of 250 times.
 Voted six times worlds most liveable city.
-What is going on?
+What is going on here?

 Flinders Street Station: First steam train 1854.
 Communications hubs are economic drivers in a vast country and small population.
 800,000 visitors a day.
 Public transport crisis due to lack of past investment.

 Eureka demonstrations.
 Gold as a driver of immigration and wealth acquisition.
 Movements of people and capital.
 The Churches have huge economic holdings in property and shares used to deliver social services across Australia including nursing homes and schools.
 The value of volunteers in Victoria is equivalent to to 400,000 jobs and over 17b dollars.